 • In a medium bowl, combine the brown sugar, cinnamon and cold butter.
 Cut the cold butter in to the brown sugar using a pastry cutter or two knives until you have pea-sized crumbs.

-• Remove 1/2 cup of the brown sugar/butter mixture and scatter it on to the bottom of your parchment lined pan.
-Drizzle 3 Tbsp of hot tap water over-top and stir to combine in to a bit of a sauce.
-It will have bits of un-dissolved butter, but don't worry about that.
-I doesn't need to be smooth.
-If using cherries and/or nuts, scatter them on top of the bit of sauce.
+• Remove 1/2 cup of the brown sugar/butter mixture and scatter it onto the bottom of your parchment-lined pan.
+Drizzle 3 Tbsp of hot tap water overtop and stir to combine into a bit of a sauce.
+It will have bits of un-dissolved butter but don't worry about that.
+It doesn't need to be smooth.
+If using cherries, raisins and/or nuts, scatter them on top of the bit of sauce.
 Set aside

-• When dough has risen, remove to a floured surface and roll in to a 11x16 rectangle.
+• When the dough has risen, remove it to a floured surface and roll it into an 11×16 rectangle.
 Even scatter the remaining brown sugar/butter mixture over the dough, then, starting with the long edge, roll the dough up jelly-roll style.
-Trim both ends slightly to even up, then slice the dough log in to 11 equal-width slices.
-Place each slice, cut side down, in to your prepared pan, on top of the sauce and cherries/nuts, if using.
+Trim both ends slightly to even up, then slice the dough log into 11 equal-width slices.
+Place each slice, cut side down, into your prepared pan, on top of the sauce and cherries/nuts, if using.

 • Cover pan with a clean tea towel and set aside to rise until puffy and almost doubled, about 30 minutes.